pymc-devs/pymc-examples/examples/case_studies/blackbox_external_likelihood_numpy.myst.md

 az.plot_trace(idata_mh, lines=[("m", {}, mtrue), ("c", {}, ctrue)]);
 ```

-## Aesara Op with grad
+## PyTensor Op with grad

 What if we wanted to use NUTS or HMC?
-If we knew the analytical derivatives of the model/likelihood function then we could add a [grad() method](http://deeplearning.net/software/aesara/extending/op.html#grad) to the Op using that analytical form.
+If we knew the analytical derivatives of the model/likelihood function then we could add a [grad() method](http://deeplearning.net/software/pytensor/extending/op.html#grad) to the Op using that analytical form.

 But, what if we don't know the analytical form.
 If our model/likelihood is purely Python and made up of standard maths operators and Numpy functions, then the [autograd](https://github.com/HIPS/autograd) module could potentially be used to find gradients (also, see [here](https://github.com/ActiveState/code/blob/master/recipes/Python/580610_Auto_differentiation/recipe-580610.py) for a nice Python example of automatic differentiation).
 But, if our model/likelihood truly is a "black box" then we can just use the good-old-fashioned [finite difference](https://en.wikipedia.org/wiki/Finite_difference) to find the gradients - this can be slow, especially if there are a large number of variables, or the model takes a long time to evaluate.
 Below, a function to find gradients has been defined that uses the finite difference (the central difference) - it uses an iterative method with successively smaller interval sizes to check that the gradient converges.
 But, you could do something far simpler and just use, for example, the SciPy [approx_fprime](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.approx_fprime.html) function.